VPAT Audit and Authoring Service

 Vendors: Lower Risk with Accurate VPATs

 An incomplete or inaccurate VPAT can put you at contractual risk.
-Your customers rely on rely on you to self-evaluate and report levels of accessibility compliance on your VPAT.
+Your customers rely on you to self-evaluate and report levels of accessibility compliance on your VPAT.
 Because VPATs are provided as part of an official federal, state, or local government procurement contract, they represent your official claim regarding the accessibility of your products and services.

 To lower that risk, you can engage Microassist to help you evaluate and accurately document your products and services.
-Our staff is well versed in accessibility implementation across a wealth of technical environments, we can help you generate a more accurate assessment of your offering.
+Our staff is skilled in accessibility implementation across a wealth of technical environments, we can help you generate a more accurate assessment of your offering.
 We can also help you produce the documentation agencies require as part of the procurement process.